sj-simmons/DUlib/README.md

-If, while you were working through the [Quickstart](https://github.com/sj-simmons/DUlib#quickstart) guide, the output of command `pd du` was littered with escape sequences, then you likely should set your TERM and/or PAGER environment variables.
+If, while you were working through the [Quickstart](https://github.com/sj-simmons/DUlib#quickstart) guide, the output of command `pd du` was littered with escape sequences, then you should try setting your TERM and/or PAGER environment variables.

 On a newish Mac, you likely just need to set PAGER:
 * Type `echo $PAGER` at the commandline to see if `PAGER` is set.